Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Optimization-Process.md

 ---
-title: Data Architecture Cost Optimization Process
+title: Data Architecture Cost/Application Optimization Process
-description: Process to periodically review data architecture costs and provide recommendations for cost optimization
+description: Process to periodically review data architecture costs and provide recommendations for cost optimization as well as perform testing to determine how data applications can be optimizerd
 published: true
-date: 2023-05-16T19:38:16.374Z
+date: 2023-05-16T22:53:22.423Z
 tags:
 editor: markdown
 dateCreated: 2023-05-16T00:20:47.434Z